abs0luty/FunnySpits/README.md

 <p align="center"><img src="./animation.gif" /><br>Easy-to-use fun plugin that just adds ability to... spit :3</p>

 # How to spit?
 Just use `/funnyspits spit` command!
+You can also use `/spit`, which is more to type :3.

 # Configuration
 The configuration file is only one and called `config.yml`.